-Sherin and Lodgen’s Employment Law Department represents executive, professionals and business clients across a range of industries, providing counseling, negotiation, and complex litigation services.
+Sherin and Lodgen’s Employment Law Department represents executives, professionals, and business clients across a wide range of industries, providing counseling, negotiations, and complex litigation services.

 TRANSACTIONAL EMPLOYMENT PRACTICE